AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 As long as a nested call has not reverted, its updates to the world state and accrued substate will be absorbed into the calling context.
 ```
-if !subContext.results.reverted and instr.opcode != STATICCALL_OP:
+if !subContext.results.reverted AND instr.opcode != STATICCALL_OP:
     context.worldState = subContext.worldState
     context.accruedSubstate.append(subContext.accruedSubstate)
 ```